 The Free Application for Federal Student Aid (FAFSA) is available at the Office of Student Financial Assistance or is available on the Internet at http://www.fafsa.ed.gov.
 Many undergraduate students are eligible for some type of aid (grants or loans) through this application.
 Graduate students may be eligible for low interest loans.
 Each student is provided a financial aid counselor based on the first letter of their last name.
 Funds are limited, so make sure the application is turned in before the March 1 priority deadline of the preceding academic year.
 The application must be renewed each year.
 Several brochures are available that contain helpful information.
 You are encouraged to apply for financial aid.

 NOTICE: The current FAFSA application does not include questions related to childcare needs.
 If you have child care needs, fill out a childcare cost sheet and then submit information to the Office of Student Financial Assistance.
 If there are changes in your financial status (quiting work to return to school, reducing work hours, extra medical expenses, etc.) there may be justification for a change in your financial aid funding.
 Ask for a Professional Judgment Appeal Form and make and appointment with your financial aid counselor.
 Direct all forms, questions, and requests for information to the Office of Student Financial Assistance, 104 Fairchild Hall, 785-532-6420.

 Campus and community part-time jobs are listed at Career and Employment Services, Holtz Hall.
-A list can also be found on the Career and Employment Services website.
-Jobs are also posted on the job board located in the hallway opposite the Information Center on the main floor of the K-State Union.
+A list can also be found on the Career Center website.
+The Career Center uses Handshake to post available positions.

 All prospective students are encouraged to apply for financial aid in order to determine eligibility for work-study awards.